prmali/iso-session/README.md

 Localize your browsing sessions to specific tabs.
 Log in to the same website under multiple accounts without having to shift to Incognito.

+### Usage

+1. Login to application on a tab
+2. Click "Cache Cookies" in extension
+3. Navigate to new tab
+4. Log out of account
+5. Repeat process

 ### Iterations

 Testing limited to Notion